opentracing/opentracing.io/data-semantics.md

 ### Component Identification

 For any span, it can be useful to specify the type of component being instrumented.
-This is particularly recommended for instrumentation provided for libraries or modules, where end-users may haev a mix of custom and library-provided instrumentation.
+This is particularly recommended for instrumentation provided for libraries or modules, where end-users may have a mix of custom and library-provided instrumentation.

 * `component` - string
     - Low-cardinality identifier of the module, library, or package that is instrumented.